galenmckinley/galenmckinley.github.io/publications.md

 Moseley, L.A., G.A.
 McKinley, A.R.
 Fay, Subpolar North Atlantic air-sea CO2 fluxes: Validating models and products with direct observations, in prep.

-Wong, S.C.W., G.A.
-McKinley, and R. Seager.
-Six decades of variability in the ocean carbon sink, in prep.
+Shaum, C.A., and G.A.
+McKinley.
+Explainable machine learning to enhance model assessments with sparse data, in prep.

 ### Thesis